 Finally, they’re much quieter.
 You’ll pay a lot more (sometimes twice as much) for a really quiet compressor, but if you use a compressor for hours at a time on a regular basis, you’ll appreciate that you spent a more for a machine that’s actually pleasant to use.

 And, of course, power will be the ultimate deciding factor in how much you’ll need to spend on your portable air compressor.
 More powerful air compressors cost more money, plain and simple.
 That’s especially true for portable units.

-If you’re a casual DIYer, or simply looking for an air-powered solution for your home workshop, you probably don’t need to spend more than $500 on your compressor.
+If you’re a casual DIYer, or simply looking for an air-powered solution for your home workshop, you probably don’t need to spend a lot on your compressor.
 We recommend spending at least $150, though, to make sure you’re getting something reliable, from a reputable tools company.

-If you’re a full-time carpenter, mechanic, or other tradesperson, you’ll probably want to spend $500-$2,000, assuming you need a larger compressor with the power to run larger tools.
-If you’re a tradesperson who uses mainly smaller air tools, though, you can do very well for under $500.
+If you’re a full-time carpenter, mechanic, or other tradesperson, you’ll probably want to spend more, assuming you need a larger compressor with the power to run larger tools.
+If you’re a tradesperson who uses mainly smaller air tools, though, you can do very well for the cheaper ones.

 Know your power needs:

 As we’ve said, the biggest differentiating factor between the cheapest air compressors and the most expensive options is the amount of air power the machine produces.
 Before you start shopping, you should get a clear idea of how much power you need your machine to provide.

 We’ve got an in-depth guide to helping you understand how air compressors’ power ratings are calculated, and breakdowns of all the specs, including a step-by-step walkthrough to help you find your power rating on our homepage (here).
 If you already have a solid understanding of how to determine your power needs, read on!